Skip to Content

 14. Lake Tekapo

 Next, you simply must visit the Tekapo Springs and soak in the warm water with stunning views of Lake Tekapo and the surrounding scenery.
-A visit to the hot springs can be done during the day or night depending on the experience you want.
-At night you can see the stars but during the day the views are the highlight.
+A visit to the hot springs can be done during the day or night, depending on the experience you want.
+At night, you can see the stars, but during the day the views take center stage.

-There are also plenty of amazing restaurants in Lake Tekapo as well as hotels – so it’s a great place to base yourself for a few nights.
+There are also plenty of amazing restaurants in Lake Tekapo as well as hotels – so it’s a great place to base yourself for a few nights (more on where to stay below!).

 Essential Info to Know Before You Go

-• The route is 300 km (186 mi) in total, which should take you 3 hours if you drive direct.
-Considering all the stops I recommend taking this is likely to be a whole day to multi-day affair especially if you want to explore Wanaka and Mount Cook National Park.
+- The route is 268 km (167 mi) in total, which should take you 3 hours if you drive direct.
+Considering all the stops I recommend taking, this is likely to be a whole day to multi-day affair, especially if you want to explore Wanaka and Mount Cook National Park.

 Where to Stay in Lake Tekapo